KDB2/BlackProject/README.md

 - [ ] Implement hierachical models (mixed effect models) to check if they can be useful for self heating interference.
 - [ ] Force fit option: avoid fitting again if the parameters are available
 - [x] Error function is not providing full error bands --> Weibull scale was not implemented correctly
-- [ ] Implement log error band according to KM estimator.
+- [ ] Implement Kaplan-Meier and Exponential Greenwood Confidence Intervals
 - [ ] Fix situation where some unfinished units have a lower TTF than finished ones. (typical in EM exp) --> See J.G.
 Stotvig report.
 - [x] When modelization is not possible, use fitdistr to return parameters of the distro and to generate a model.
 - [ ] Improve previous solution with J.G.
 Stotvig codes. fitdistr is failing when censored samples are provided.
 Take advantage of know probability.